shubham43MP/react-hooks/README.md

 [ count ] like things will prevent re render and implement conditional rendering.
 It is array of values

 passing an empty array [] in the useEffect hook will make the useEffect hook as componentDidMount

+Important Tip #1 If any function that is prop dependant or state dependant, call it in the useEffect and define itself in the useEffect so that you may not miss the important dependency array

+Important Tip #2: Organise related useEffect and useState together for better understanding in case you use multiple useEffects and useState